 “The more that you read, the more you know.
 The more that you learn, the more places you go,” Dr. Seuss once famously said.
 He was right.
 Children of families who read together have closer relationships with their parents, do better academically, develop better communication and logical thinking skills, and are more focused and disciplined.

 Not only that, but reading relevant stories is a great way to teach children about diversity, understanding and inclusion.
-Why not keep a few books on hearing loss and hearing aids in the house so your kids -- regardless of whether they have normal hearing or hearing loss -- can learn to celebrate the differences in others?
-Start the new school year with these great children's books!
+Why not keep a few books on hearing loss and hearing aids in the house so your kids—regardless of whether they have normal hearing or hearing loss—can learn to celebrate the differences in others?

 Reading to your children at this age is one of the best things you can do to prepare them for academic excellence.
 Here are a few picks for preschoolers and young readers:

 Ada Bassett Litchfield